mosterme/plymouth-theme-hacks/readme.md

 # Plymouth Theme Hacks

-Nice replacement pictures for the Plymouth bgrt-fallback image.
+Nice replacement pictures for the Plymouth bgrt-fallback and background-tile images.

 ## Prerequisites